Why choose Seven Seas Worldwide

 Also, along with other commonly restricted items, such as alcohol, hazardous materials food, drugs and narcotics, pirated goods and weapons or replica weapons, Australia prohibits the importation of pain relief head bags and Christmas decorations made of organic materials like wreaths, pinecones and mistletoe, and all candles by air.

-*estimated timings dependent on global shipping circumstances
+*estimated delivery timings dependent on global shipping circumstances

-Declutter your possessions and assemble the boxes:
+Declutter your possessions and assemble shipping boxes:

 Wrap items individually and add plenty of padding: